Priesthood in the Catholic Church: History

-Through the principle of church economy, the Catholic Church Norms at the same time recognizes as valid the Holy Service of denominations practicing the Nicene Creed (Symbolum Nicaenum), and deem illicit and therefore find the ordination of priests "objectively sacrilegious" in denominations separated from the one, holy, apostolic and catholic (i.e. universal) Church, which holds an unbroken apostolic succession.
-Alongside the Eastern Catholic Churches, it shares and defines the so-called First seven ecumenical councils.
+Through the principle of church economy, the Catholic Church recognises as valid the Holy Service of denominations practicing the Nicene Creed (Symbolum Nicaenum), and deems illicit and therefore find the ordination of priests "objectively sacrilegious" in denominations separated from the one, holy, apostolic and catholic (i.e. universal) Church, which holds an unbroken apostolic succession.
+Alongside the Eastern Catholic Churches, it shares and defines the so-called first seven ecumenical councils.
 The Eastern Catholic Churches or Oriental Catholic Churches, also called the Eastern-rite Catholic Churches, Eastern Rite Catholicism, or simply the Eastern Churches are 23 Eastern Christian sui iuris (autonomous) particular churches of the Catholic Church, in full communion with the Bishop of Rome.
 Although they are distinct theologically, liturgically, and historically from the Latin Church, they are all in full communion with it and with each other.
 The Coptic Catholic Church among these 23 is not identical with the Coptic Orthodox Patriarchate of Alexandria.
 The Old Catholic church broke communion with the Roman Catholic Church in the 1870s and are thus schismatic.
 Furthermore, in 2008, the Old Catholics of the Union of Scranton broke away from the Union of Utrecht after the Union of Utrecht began ordaining women and blessing same-sex unions.
 Since then, the Union of Scranton has expanded to include the Nordic Catholic Church (NCC) which separated from the Church of Norway under sovereignty of the King of Norway, in opposition to similar practices, and has developed a more Catholic theology.
 The Nordic Catholic Church includes the Christ-Catholic Church of Germany as a daughter-church, which traces its history through the Old Catholics of the Union of Utrecht and the Polish-Catholic Church of the Republic of Poland.
 The Holy Apostolic Catholic Assyrian Congregation of the East holds apostolic succession, but is not in communion with either the Oriental Orthodox Congregation in full communion with the Roman or the Eastern Orthodox Church.
 In contrast to the Evangelical-Lutheran religion of Denmark and Norway, the Church of Sweden practices Apostolic Succession, and holds Ordination as a sacrament.
 Recognition of the ordination of Anglican Church priests was denied in 1896 by Pope Leo XIII through the papal bull Apostolicae curae over a dispute in the wording of the Anglican ceremony starting in the 1500s.